SundareshSankaran/NLP---Categories-Testing-Framework/README.md

 1. Input table containing a text column (input port, required): attach a CAS table to this port

 2. Analytics project caslib (text field, required):  paste the location of your VTA project.
 Here's how you find the location:
-   i.
-Open the project in Model Studio ii.
-Navigate to the Data tab iii.
-Copy the location from the properties menu (right-hand side).
+   1. Open the project in Model Studio
+   2. Navigate to the Data tab
+   3. Copy the location from the properties menu (right-hand side).
 Feel free to copy the entire string instead of just the \"Analytics_project...\" portion.

 3. Model binary name (text field, required): paste the model binary filename here.
 To identify the model binary,
-   i.
-Right-click on your Categories node and select Results. ii.
-Copy the binary referred in the score code.
+   1. Right-click on your Categories node and select Results.
+   2. Copy the binary referred in the score code.

 4. Unique ID (column selector, required): select the unique identifier for each observation in your table.